Home

 As a business owner, all you have to do is track money as it moves in and out of your business bank account.
 You don’t have to factor in expenses you haven’t paid for yet or payments you haven’t yet received.

-Because the cash basis method is such an easy process, a business owner who does not have accounting knowledge can manage their finances without hiring external help like accountants — which is why it’s such a popular option for startups and small companies.
+Because the cash basis method is easy to understand, business owners without a lot of accounting knowledge can manage their bookkeeping without hiring an accountant — which is why it’s such a popular option for startups and small companies.

 2. Cash basis accounting offers manageable income tax